Kirlif/d2c/README.md

 - DEX file support: creates a ZIP archive of the built libraries and dex file
 - skip constructors by default
 - --allow-init option: do not skip constructors
-- --lib-name otion: edit the library name, default: stub
+- --lib-name option: edit the library name, default: stub
 - --output default value is « output.apk » for an APK else « output.zip » for a DEX
 - --input only is required
 - all options can be configured in dcc.cfg ; options passed to the command line have priority